apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

    :alt: A fan-in flow using Avro RPC to consolidate events in one place

-This can be achieved in Flume by configuring a number of first tier agents with an avro sink, all pointing to an avro source of single agent.
+This can be achieved in Flume by configuring a number of first tier agents with an avro sink, all pointing to an avro source of single agent (Again you could use the thrift sources/sinks/clients in such a scenario).
 This source on the second tier agent consolidates the received events into a single channel which is consumed by a sink to its final destination.

 Multiplexing the flow
 ---------------------